High-energy neutrino deep inelastic scattering cross sections: Introduction

 Our predictions show the combined PDF-driven and theoretical uncertainties for $\nu$DIS cross sections on nuclei to be several percent at high energies, increasing to a few tens of percent at ultra-high energies.
 Controlling these uncertainties, especially those at the highest neutrino energies, will require improved knowledge of free-nucleon PDFs in the extrapolated region of extremely small $x$ as well as of nuclear corrections in the far-shadowing regime at similarly small $x$.
 We compare our cross-section predictions to those of CSMS~\cite{Cooper-Sarkar:2011jtt}, which are frequently used in IceCube publications, and discuss the implications of these comparisons for IceCube.
-In parallel, we briefly discuss some of the other calculations in the literature, such as GQRS~\cite{Gandhi:1998ri}, CTW~\cite{Connolly:2011vc}, and BGR~\cite{Bertone:2018dse}.
+In parallel, we briefly discuss some of the other calculations in the literature, such as GQRS~\cite{Gandhi:1998ri}, CTW~\cite{Connolly:2011vc}, and BGR~\cite{Bertone:2018dse,Garcia:2020jwr}, as well as the updated ones to include the shallow inelastic scattering~\cite{Jeong:2023hwe} and nuclear structure functions~\cite{Candido:2023utz}.
 An alternative approach based on the color-dipole model~\cite{Arguelles:2015wba} results in a growth of the neutrino cross section like $\ln^2s$, with $\sqrt{s}$ being the central-of-mass energy of the scattering process, in agreement with perturbative QCD predictions but with larger theoretical uncertainty.
+Recently, Ref.~\cite{Candido:2023utz} proposed a neural network-based method to parametrize neutrino DIS purely in terms of structure functions, with extrapolations down to $Q\lesssim1~\GeV$; in this work, however, we concentrate primarily on theory predictions for high-energy neutrino cross sections with neutrino energy above TeV.

 The organization of the paper is as follows.
 Sec.~\ref{sec:vN} discusses the neutrino-nucleon cross section, which we calculate and compare for several assumptions with respect to the small-$x$ PDF behavior.
 In Sec.~\ref{sec:PDFs}, we discuss the impact on the neutrino-nucleon DIS cross section deriving from the behavior and uncertainty of small-$x$ PDFs, and the role of nuclear corrections in the corresponding cross sections on nuclei.
 We compare our results with other calculations and with existing cosmic neutrino data in Sec.~\ref{sec:compare} before concluding in Sec.~\ref{sec:conc}.
 In addition, we provide more detailed discussion and supplementary material in several appendices.
 These provide practical neutrino cross section tables (App.~\ref{app:num}); a more detailed discussion of kinematics (App.~\ref{app:xQlimit}); estimates of neutrino Earth absorption (App.~\ref{app:abspt}); and comparative predictions of the neutrino-electron interaction and Glashow resonance (App.~\ref{sec:Glashow}).